 Frequently Asked Questions: Game-Based Assessments

 Q: What sort of competencies are evaluated in a game-based assessment?

 A: Game-based assessments evaluate a range of competencies.
 This includes skills related to cognitive ability or emotional intelligence.
-Cognitive ability game-based assessments test skills like numeracy, working memory, problem solving, and creativity.
-Emotional Intelligence game based assessments test your social skills like empathy or influence.
+Cognitive ability game-based assessments test skills like numeracy, working memory, problem-solving, and creativity.
+Emotional intelligence game-based assessments test soft skills like emotional management and communication skills.
 Before playing each game, you can see which skills are being evaluated in the game.